tytydraco/yessleep/out/I_got_an_AI_3D_printer_for_Christmas_Its_terrible_but_its_getting_better.md

 I was pissed off.
-Not that they had gotten me the wrong thing, but that this company could spam ads on FaceBook and convince my sweet old mom to buy a knockoff.
+Not that they had gotten me the wrong thing, but that this company spammed ads on FaceBook and convinced my sweet old mom to buy a knockoff.